You don’t have the love (and sex) you want, so does that mean erotica is a good outlet for your sexual frustration?

 I’d love to hear from you.
 Here are some ways you can join the conversation:

-- Do you agree that erotica doesn’t belong in a born-again believer’s life?
+- In your mind, is there a place for erotica in a Christian’s life?
 Why or why not?